jverzani/SymPyCore.jl/docs/src/introduction.md

 Then we can collect the terms by the variable `x`:

 ```@repl introduction
-collect(q, x)
+sympy.collect(q, x)
 ```

 or the variable `y`:

 ```@repl introduction
-collect(q, y)
+sympy.collect(q, y)
 ```

 These are identical expressions, though viewed differently.

+!!! note
+    `SymPy`'s `collect` function has a different meaning than the `collect` generic, which turns an iterable into a vector or, more generally, an array.
+The expression above dispatches to `SymPy`'s as `q` is symbolic.

-A more broad-brush approach is to let `SymPyPythonCore` simplify the values.
+A more broad-brush approach is to let `SymPyCore` simplify the values.
 In this case, the common value of `x` is factored out:

 ```@repl introduction
 simplify(q)